I never in a million years thought I would leave Trello for Asana… but I did!! 🤯

 A NOTE FROM ME TO YOU ABOUT SWITCHING

-I’ve been working for myself for 11 years now and I’ve only ever LOOKED at other project management systems because I feel like it’s my duty as a productivity coach and systems strategist to at least be familiar with them.
+I’ve been working for myself for 12 years now and I’ve only ever LOOKED at other project management tools because I feel like it’s my duty as a productivity coach and systems strategist to at least be familiar with them.
 But I’ve never signed up for or tried any of them.

 Please, please, please hear me when I say this: You should ONLY ever change tools, systems, routines, and schedules when they’re no longer working for you or really frustrating you.
 If it ain’t broke, don’t fix it!!

-But if you ARE truly unhappy with your current project management system, it’s not your right-hand in everything you do, I would LOVE to help you get rocking and rolling in Asana!!
-Because it’s high time you had a project management system that works for you!! 👇🏻
+But if you ARE truly unhappy with your current project management tool, it’s not your right-hand in everything you do, I would LOVE to help you get rocking and rolling in Asana!!
+Because it’s high time you had a project management tool that works for you!! 👇🏻

 Before you go, make sure you join the waitlist for Asana Assistant!!
-You’ll be the first to know when the template pack drops + get a special 24-hour early access celebration code you won’t see anywhere else!!
-Then stay tuned to Instagram (@theproductivityzone) for all the sneak peeks coming up!! 🤗
+You’ll be the first to know when the brand new, fully loaded version goes live on Cyber Monday for a super special price!!
+Then stay tuned to Instagram (@theproductivityzone) for all of the sneak peeks coming up!! 🤗

 SAVE THIS POST ON PINTEREST